wenzhixin/multiple-select/site/docs/options.md

 <div id="gg"></div>

-The Options are defined in `jQuery.fn.multipleSelect.defaults`.
+The Options are defined in `MultipleSelect.defaultOptions`.

 ## name